conorwalsh1/ceart-kids-quiz/README.md

 ### Code

--   [CSS Tricks](https://css-tricks.com/all-about-mailto-links/) : I wanted to have it so when you click on the email in the Contact section it opened a new email with the Rock of Cashel email already named as the recipient, so I followed this tutorial to achieve desired effect.

--   [Stack Overflow](https://stackoverflow.com/questions/29451382/navigation-bar-being-hidden-behind-pics) : I found my fixed nav bar kept disappearing behind images as I scrolled through page.
-Searched online and found this link which recommended setting z-index to a high figure which solved problem.

--   [YouTube](https://www.youtube.com/watch?v=S-JyJCVx_4Y) : Followed first part of tutorial using the video linked to figure out how to add fixed nav bar.
-I tried to follow the video futher as I wanted to create a burger icon to shrink the menu when the screen size was reduced but after multiple attempts I had to give up as it was not turning out like the video and was taking up a lot of time.

--   [YouTube](https://www.youtube.com/watch?v=AkK8yHC4TlI) : Though I spent a lot of time earlier on trying to find a way to make the burger icon work, I felt it would really help the flow of the site as I had four nav anchors which took up a lot of space once site was displayed on smaller screen sizes, so I followed this tutorial, persevered and managed to get it working.

--   [YouTube](https://www.youtube.com/watch?v=exb2ab72Xhs) : Followed tutorial here to acheive hover transition effect when mouse placed over tapestry image but later discarded the effect as I found it difficult to maintain effect upon responsive shrinking and felt it was superflous as time went on and I was spending far too much time striving for a relatively unnoticeable effect.

--   [Brand Palettes](https://brandpalettes.com/) : I acquired accurate colors for social media icons from Brand Palettes.

--   [Computer Hope](https://www.computerhope.com/issues/ch000049.htm) : Added internal nav link for history nav bar at top of page using information sourced from link above.

--   [The University of Vermont](https://www.uvm.edu/~bnelson/computer/css/wrappingtextaroundimages.html) : I struggled to wrap the text around the picture in the 'History' section but found relevant information through link above.

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+-   [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-add-a-favicon-to-your-website-with-html) : I copied the template code on this site so that my favicon would work correctly.

+-   [Stack Overflow](https://stackoverflow.com/questions/2573979/force-page-reload-with-html-anchors-html-js) : I wanted to force a page reload once the logo was clicked and I acheived this using information here.

+-   [Stack Overflow](https://stackoverflow.com/questions/12194435/cannot-set-property-display-of-undefined) : I came across a bug stating "Cannot set display of undefined" in Dev tools.
+I followed an approach here to eradicate the issue.

+-   [YouTube](https://www.youtube.com/watch?v=MLfAW55_4cY) : I followed the first part of this tutorial to acheive the desired effect of a hover olay for my buttons.

+-   [W3Schools](https://www.w3schools.com/cssref/pr_border-style.asp) : I used this site as I was looking to remove a border style that was appearing dotted when I just wanted a simple plain border.

+- My functions incrementScore and incrementIncorrectScore were taken from the 'Love Maths' walkthrough, I just replaced the Id's with my own.

 ### Problems Overcame

--   As mentioned above, once I had completed everything else on the site I was left unsatisfied after numerous attempts of playing with the code.
-I could not get the burger item to display the drop down nav list vertically.
-In the video I mentioned to get to that point, the coder used display: block to align the nav links vertically, but it would not work the same on my system.
-I decided to give it one more attempt to fix it as it was the only part of the project I was left unsatisfied with.

-    I used Chrome Dev Tools to play around with different display attributes and found that 'grid' alligned the nav list vertically, but the spacing was too far apart and it was inverted.
-I then tried display flex which seemed to work better.
-It also gave me options such as flex direction and justify content to play around with and I was able to obtain the desired layout.
-I then tweaked the line height and list margin until I alligned the list in the desired.
-I had to walk away from the issue multiple times left frustrated but I was glad to have over come this issue as it really tidies up the flow of the site.
+-   I found Javascript quite tough initially.
+When I started the project I relied heavily on a Youtube tutorial (https://www.youtube.com/watch?v=riDzcEQbX6k&t=1374s) which created a multiple choice quiz exactly how I wanted it to look but I could not explain how any of the Javascript functions worked.
+I spoke with my tutor Maria who advised that the Javascript code must be custom written.
+I deleted the project and went back to the start of the Javascript course and I went through the modules again, this time bookmarking parts I realised I could use in my own project and thereby gaining a better understanding of JS.
+By the time I came through the JS module, I felt much more prepared and I started writing my own custom JS.
+You will be able to see in the commits where I deleted the JS code and started afresh.

+One function I had a lot of trouble with was the correctAnswer function.
+I spent a number of days working different angles but I was delighted to get it working in the end.

 ### Content

--   [Heritage Ireland](https://heritageireland.ie/places-to-visit/rock-of-cashel/) : History paragraph taken from this link.

 -   Code Institute README.md template.

 -   All other content was written by Conor Walsh.

-### Media

--   All Images were taken from [Google Images](https://www.google.com/imghp?hl=EN)

 ### Acknowledgements

 -   I would like to thank my mentor Maria Hynes for guiding me along the right path throughout our mentoring sessions.
 There were times I struggled with getting the way I wanted the code to look out of my head and onto the screen, but she gave me great motivation to persevere and I am very grateful for her assistance.
+I would also like to thank the tutors that helped me along the way.